Amsterdam/vlog/README.md

 This project is part of the waarnemingen cluster.

 ## VLOG - VRI Log - Verkeersregelinstallatie Log
 An app to store the VRI logs.
-The ESB sents files to the POST endpoint provided by this app.
+The ESB sends files to the POST endpoint provided by this app.
 This app loops over the file and stores every line in a separate database record.

 ## Reistijden